svt/gradle-yapp-publisher-plugin/README.md

 * createConfigurationTemplate TO-DO
 * publishArtifact - publish the artifact to the [publishing target](#publishing-target)
 * publishArtifactToLocalRepo - publish to local repo
-* yappConfiguration - show the plugins current configuration - i.e. type of [publishing target](#publishing-target), project type and more
+* yappConfiguration - show the current configuration - i.e. type of [publishing target](#publishing-target), project type and more

 ## Publishing target